 Consider the following tips before making your first feature film:

-1. Spend the next months making short films.
+1. Practice your craft: Spend the next months making short films.
 (If you don’t have equipment, use your phone!)
 This exercise will grant you valuable filmmaking experience.
 This is your time to experiment.
 Play around with different camera angles, locations and edits.
-Honing your filmmaking skills through short films will prove super valuable when you begin filming your first feature film.
+Honing your filmmaking skills through shorts will be valuable when you begin filming your first feature film.

 4. Relationships accelerate your career: Go out of your way to create relationships with rich and successful people.
 You never know.
 The first millionaire I met was a local car dealer.
 My buddy Tom Malloy met his first film investor at a poker table.
 Expanding your network never hurts.
 But you must be willing to put yourself out there.

 5. Stay away from negative people: You become the people you spend the most time with.
 So you need to avoid anyone in your life who sucks your filmmaking energy.
 This is YOUR passion and YOUR vision!
 Do not allow anybody to get in the way of your vision or bring you down.
 Work to spend time with people who support you.

 If you follow the above steps for six months, you’ll gain a new sense of confidence and this will put you on the path of producing your first feature film.
 When it comes to making films, anything is possible.
 But nothing is possible without action.
 Go out there and create your first feature film!

 Here’s another tip to throw out there… hire the RIGHT crew people!
 I made a video that gives you some info: